bacontime/rpg/encounters/dungeonchef.md

 ## Interactions

-If the witch's lunch is dumped into the fire, then the fire will be extinguished and
+If the PCs try to walk by.
+:

 If the PCs fight the Hag
-: The hag will try to fight normally for one round.
-But if
+: Hungrillda will start by dumping her soup into the fire, filling the room with smoke and steam.
+She will then use the cover to do some sort of shenanigans.
+The first option is for her to use her ***Illusory Appearance*** and ***Mimicry*** to disguise herself as a party member and try to sow chaos.
+The smoke obscures the room, so a PC needs a DC14 Insight check to discern who she is by sound.
+But this option is roleplay heavy, and demands some buy-in from the players.
+A simpler option is for her to hide in the smoke and continually cast ***Vicious Mockery***.
+If she's cornered she'll use her claws.
+And if things seem like they're going poorly, she'll try to turn invisible and run away.

 If the pot of liquid is dumped into the fire
 : The fire is extinguished, smoke and steam fill the room.
 Treat the smoke like a [stinking cloud](https://roll20.net/compendium/dnd5e/Stinking%20Cloud#content) (*Lasts up to 1 minute, dispersed by wind.
-Obscures the area.
+Obscures the area [No AoO; eassy to hide, but no sneak attack; can't do checks based on vision.].
 Each creature within the cloud at the start of the turn must CON save or spend its action that turn retching.*).
 The hag eats this nasty stuff on the reg, so she is immune to the retching effect.

+If the goblin is freed.
+: Crunchwrap Supreme will be extremely grately, dig deep into her pockets, and give the PCs her most valued treasure as thanks for her rescue.
+(Roll below to see what her valued treasure is.)
+Then unless the PCs want her to stick around, she will scurry away through a crack in the walls.
+The crack looks much too small to fit

+Crunchwrap's treasures (1d6):
+1. "This Bottle of Weird Blood!"
+(Potion of Healing 2d4+2)
+2. "The King of All Earthworms!" (an ordinary earthworm, not magic, not even unusually large)
+3. "Weird Shiny Rocks!"
+(30 GP)
+4. "A Pile of Gold!"
+(A chunk of Pyrite, negligible value)
+5. "My Special Sauce!"
+(1 pound of goblin earwax, astoundingly sticky)
+6. "The Sword of the Goblin Queen" (A hand-made shank, deals 1d4 piercing.)

+## Loot